p13tarunkk/p13tarunkk.github.io/_posts/2019-10-21-Ecom-seller-tools.md

 title: What are the key tools used by sellers in ecommerce ( Amazon, flipkart ) ?
 ---

-There are many tools which is used to boost sales.
+Ecommerce companies have build multiple tools for sellers in order to help them in boosting sales.
 Here are some interesting factors.
-Right Pricing
-Finance and accounting and payments
+Pricing tools - for identifing competitive pricing Finance, accounting and payments tools -
 Products Fulfillment - shipping
 Inventory management
 Advertising